fastladder/feed_searcher/README.md

 1. Fetches the HTML source of the given URL
 2. Finds link elements (represented as XPath format)
 3. Extracts URLs from the elements via its `href` attribute
+4. Include the given URL if its resource itself is a feed
-4. Converts to absolute path if it is relative path
+5. Converts to relative path to absolute path

 FeedSearcher finds link elements matcing following XPath patterns.